olivergondza/saxeed/README.md

 The library is released to maven central.

-To produce a new release, update version in pom.xml and run `mvn deploy`.
+To produce a new release, run ` git tag X.Y.Z` and then `mvn deploy`.

-Note this is used for both releases and snapshots.
+To deploy `-SNAPSHOT`, run `mvn deploy` on a commit without tag.